trickyrat/leetcode-cpp/README.md

-# Welcome to LeetCodecpp
+# Welcome to leetcode-cpp

 ## Introduction

-The solutions of Leetcode problems with C++.
+The LeetCode solutions implemented in C++.

 ## Getting Started